Askeran17/footbrazil/README.md

 ![image](/static/images/readme-img/exo-font.png)

-<strong>"Crimson Text"</strong> - this style took just in case, but I didn’t use it
+<strong>"Crimson Text"</strong> - this style took just in case, but I didn’t use it.

 ### Wireframes